mattmacf98/world-builder-ai/README.md

 # TODO
 - multiple macros
-- AI calls macros
-- save macros in convex
 - refactor code
 - fix up UI
 - switch to transformers js for speech to text
+- embedding seearching and indexing for retrieval of relevant only macros to preserve context limit
 - ai for macro creation